nm45790/Typescript_blockchain/README.md

 This project is studied Typescript

-I made blockchain to the Typescript
+Created a blockchain with typescript